autoGilmore/SkipUseAPILibrary/README.md

 ### Troubleshooting:

 ## Changelog:
+070619:
+* Added: new search modes: BALANCED and RACING
+* Added: 2 search modes selected will be blended into a single Pick list
+* Added: useTimeOfDay option to PickQuery for TEMPORAL replacement
+* Added: category modes: NOT to exclude Picks marked with a category
+* Update: TEMPORAL search mode replaced by RACING search mode
+* Update: change collectionID to memberID for collections
+* Update: searchMode to searchModeList to handle multiple search modes
+* Update: PickQuery to use String List vs Object type list for API calls
+* Sample Music Project: updated to handle multiple search modes and use NOT category mode

 031419:
 * Added: Member's can now have their own collection
 * Added: Pick Query can now search from a member's collection by using the member ID
-* Added: Temporal search mode for Pick Query
+* Added: TEMPORAL search mode for Pick Query
 * Added: Owner profile object for changing email, name and password
 * Removed: Trending percentage meta from Pick
 * Update: search mode enum options for Pick Query
 * Update: default and unset values were switched from '-1' to now use '0'
 * Update: IDs for collections, members, accounts, now use Long data type
 * Sample Music Project: improved server connection testing and recovery
-* Sample Music Project: now using the new Temporal search mode option in the regular Pick Query
+* Sample Music Project: now using the new TEMPORAL search mode option in the regular Pick Query
 * Sample Music Project: added some tests

 121918: